Biblink02/WebSDR-Transceiver/README.md

 #### Host Computer

 The brain of the operation is a Linux computer running GNU Radio and the multi-client server infrastructure.
-This doesn't need to be anything exotic—a reasonably modern computer with at least four cores and 16 GB of RAM will do the job.
+This doesn't need to be anything exotic-a reasonably modern computer with at least four cores and 16 GB of RAM will do the job.

 This computer has several responsibilities.
 First, it runs GNU Radio flowgraphs that process the raw I/Q data streaming in from the PlutoSDR.
 These flowgraphs perform frequency translation, filtering, demodulation (SSB, CW, digital modes), and audio processing.
 Second, it hosts the Docker containers that implement the multi-client architecture, allowing many users to connect simultaneously and each tune to different parts of the transponder.
 Third, it serves the web interface that users access through their browsers.